Exposure Therapy For PTSD

 Imaginal exposure

 Imaginal exposure therapy is a form of exposure therapy in which a person tries to imagine feared images of the thing they're afraid of during a therapy session.
 The imaginal exposure occurs during visualization exercises of the disturbing memories or of a fear-inducing situation.
-A person may envision something they're afraid of and work through the trauma mentally with the guidance of a counselor.
+A person may envision something they're afraid of and work through the trauma mentally with the guidance of a therapist.

 For example, a person may have survived an accident on a dirt road and could now be scared to travel on country roads.
 They could work with a trained professional and start by imagining walking down the road.
-When they start to feel distressed, the counselor could help them work through their emotions using breathing techniques and positive self-talk.
+When they start to feel distressed, the therapist could help them work through their emotions using breathing techniques and positive self-talk.
 In exposure therapy, they might imagine that they are driving on a country road and they are in control of their vehicle.
 It may be best to do this kind of exercise with a trained professional because it can trigger anxiety or panic attacks.
 It’s generally not recommended to attempt this type of treatment on your own.

 Interoceptive exposure